-The District's current and future facility needs are outlined in the 2015 Long-Range Facility Master Plan (LRFMP).
+The District's current and future facility needs are outlined in the 2015 Long-Range Facility Master Plan (LRFMP) and have been updated as of April 3, 2018.
 The LRFMP documents that the District's current school facilities require substantial capital investments in order to provide adequate learning environment for pupils.

-In order to provide facilities for students from future development, the District plans to implement comprehensive facility modernizations, upgrades and expansions throughout the District.
+In order to provide facilities for students from future development, the District plans to implement comprehensive facility modernizations, upgrades, expansions and new facility construction throughout the District.

-The District has identified that adequate facilities do not exist within the district and, therefore, there is insufficient capacity available to house students generated by future development.
+The District has identified that adequate facilities do not exist within the District and, therefore, there is insufficient capacity available to house students generated by future development.